NeotokyoRebuild/neo/README.md

 * `compile_commands.json`, symlinked at the repo root where clangd, CLion, Qt Creator and Sublime look for it, alongside a `.clangd` carrying the compile flags that need adjusting for the SteamRT toolchain.
 * A `linux-debug-ide` preset in your `src/CMakeUserPresets.json` (per-developer, git-ignored) that generates the database with the [unity build](#unity-build) options off - the header of `tools/ntre-dev-setup.sh` explains why. **Do not build from it** - build with `linux-debug` as documented above.

-Re-run `./tools/ntre-dev-setup.sh --reconfigure` after adding, removing or renaming source files, or use the *"ntre-dev-setup: Refresh compile database"* task in VS Code.
+Re-run `./tools/ntre-dev-setup.sh --reconfigure` after adding, removing or renaming source files, or use the *"ntre-dev-setup: Refresh compile database"* task in VS Code or Zed, which imports the VS Code tasks automatically.

 ## Steam mod setup
 To make it appear in Steam, the install files have to appear under the sourcemods directory or